dgc08/ponlib/README.md

 `ponlib.write_pon` writes a object in a `.pon` file
 `ponlib.write_pon` has four parameters:

-	filename:    string, the name of the file to write
+	filename:    string/list, the name of the file to write
-	object:      The object to write
+	object:      The object or the list of objects to write
-	object_name: string, the name to save in the `.pon` file
+	object_name: string/list, the name/-s of the object/-s to save in the `.pon` file
 	imports:     list, imports that are needed to write the object

 #### Example